DEVELOPMENTS AND RENOVATIONS

-Construction is planned to start on a 146,900-square-foot Hilton and 90,110-square-foot Residence Inn in Green Hills.
+The 146,900-square-foot Hilton and 90,110-square-foot Residence Inn in Green Hills are expected to open in 2018.
 They are also planning for office and retail spaces, as well as an eight-level parking garage with over 550 spaces.

 Holiday Inn Hotel & Suites